-The primary analyses will be conducted on all randomised participants, applying the principle of intention-to-treat (ITT), as far as is practically possible, given any missing data.
-Specifically, the participants will be analysed in the groups to which they were allocated.
-The primary outcome will be analysed using Cox proportional-hazards method, adjusting for practices.
+The primary analysis will be on an intention-to-treat basis.
+That is, after randomisation, participants will be analysed according to their allocated treatment group irrespective of what treatment they actually receive.
+The primary outcome will be analysed using a survival analysis method, such as Cox proportional-hazards model, adjusting for practices.
 Results will be presented as hazard ratios with 95% confidence intervals and associated two-sided P-values.
 To test the robustness of the result, a sensitivity analysis will be carried out, using the same method, adjusting the following pre-specified baseline prognostic factors: diastolic and/or systolic blood pressure above or below NICE target, type II diabetes and coronary artery disease.

-Same approach will be repeated for individual components of the primary composite endpoint and all-cause mortality as secondary analyses.
-Analyses for other outcomes will be carried out using multiple log-binomial regression models for binary data and linear mixed effect model for continuous data collected over time.
+Same approach will be repeated for individual components of the primary composite endpoint and allcause mortality as secondary analyses.
+Analyses for other outcomes will be carried out using multiple logbinomial regression models for binary data and linear mixed effect model for continuous data collected over time.